In the News

 Recognition & Awards Banquet

-On April 29, 2022 Southwest Rural Health Research Center staff and students were inducted into the Texas A&M School of Public Health Alpha Tau chapter of Delta Omega.
+On April 29, 2022, Southwest Rural Health Research Center staff and students were inducted into the Texas A&M School of Public Health Alpha Tau chapter of Delta Omega.
 Delta Omega is the national public health honor society for the schools of public health across the United States.
 Membership in Delta Omega reflects the dedication of an individual to quality in the field of public health and to the protection and advancement of the health of all people.
 Election to membership in Delta Omega is intended, not only to recognize scholastic merit, but also to encourage further excellence in, and devotion to, public health.
 It is a high honor for a graduating student to be selected for membership in the society.

 Patient Experience Week (April 25th - 29th)

 Patient Experience Week is an annual event, taking place during the last week of April, that celebrates healthcare staff impacting patient experiences everyday.
-During Patient Experience Week, the Southwest Rural Health Research Center highlighted selected patient testimonials from women impacted by our Women's Health grant services.
+During Patient Experience Week, the Southwest Rural Health Research Center highlighted selected patient testimonials from patients impacted by our Women's Health grant services.

 As Eating Disorders Spike During Pandemic, Rural Treatment Options Lag